heabijay/crtcli/README.md

 ### pkg apply

-Applies transformations to the contents of a package folder.
+Applies transformations to the contents of a packages folders.

 This is useful for standardizing package structure, cleaning up localization files, and improving version control diffs, etc.

 **Arguments:**

-- `<PACKAGE_FOLDER>` (required) — Path to the package folder.
+- `[PACKAGES_FOLDERS]` — Paths to the packages folders.

+  Defaults: Current directory

 **Options:**